AlejandroME/alejandrome.github.io/_posts/2017-03-12-thinking-in-promises.md

 Also, a thing that I cannot completely understand is the [Nash Equilibrium](https://en.wikipedia.org/wiki/Nash_equilibrium) for consensus.
 It is interesting because, being a concept that fits into [Game Theory](https://en.wikipedia.org/wiki/Game_theory) it sounds more like a competition for an "optimal" solution of a game rather than an agreement.
 At this point I am trying to figure out if something like consensus algorithms (like Paxos) fits somehow in this idea.

-For illustrate this concept, the book offers an example about agreement:
+To illustrate this concept, the book offers an example about agreement:

 > Suppose four agents: A, B, C and D; need to try to come to a decision about when to meet for dinner.
 If we thunk in terms of command sequences, the following might happen:
 >